What are your office hours?

 Are you taking new clients?

-Depending on the time of year, we have over 25 therapists.
+Depending on the time of year, we have many therapists.
 This means that we are virtually always accepting new clients.
 Learn how to choose the right therapist for you.

 Who do you provide counseling for?

 How do I choose which therapist to see?

 That is a very good question!
 There are a maze of acronyms and specialties, and it can be very hard to understand who might be the right fit for you and your needs.
 We offer two ways of assisting you in finding a therapist:

 - Take a look at The Therapist Group Directory